-When it's HOT outside, we crave, easy, fresh, light meals like vegan sushi, cauliflower-chickpea tacos or summer zucchini and corn fritters!
-But the number one plant-based summer meal at our house is veggie and noodle salad rolls (lettuce cups, spring rolls, summer rolls, collard green wraps - whatever you call them!) with spicy Thai peanut sauce!
-Keep reading for the key ingredients plus that incredible dairy-free peanut dipping sauce!
+When it's HOT outside, we crave, easy, fresh, light meals like vegan sushi, cauliflower-chickpea tacos, vegan zucchini corn fritters and vegan salads!
+But the number one meatless summer meal at our house is veggie noodle wraps (lettuce cups, salad rolls, summer rolls, collard wraps - all the gluten free vegan wraps!) with spicy peanut sauce.

 Let's Make Vegan Lettuce Wraps!

-- Cook the noodles (rice or soba) per package directions.
+- Prepare the noodles (rice or soba) per package directions.

-- If using collard greens, they need a quick blanch for tenderness.
+- If using collard greens, they need a quick blanch and trim.

-- Wash and pat dry the lettuce.
-If making lettuce cups, start with a few noodles tossed in a drizzle of peanut sauce in the bottom of the cup.
+- Wash and pat dry the leafy greens.
+If filling giant lettuce cups, start by adding a few noodles tossed in peanut sauce.
 Add some of each veggie, drizzle with more peanut sauce, then garnish with fresh herbs, hot pepper flakes, and crushed peanuts.

 Storage and Make Ahead Tips

 The peanut sauce can be made a few days in advance and stored in the fridge.
-Stir in a teaspoon or two of water to thin the sauce when ready to use.
+Chilled sauce may need a teaspoon or two of water to thin when ready to use.